Irish in the NFL: Matthias Farley emerges in Titans win

 • Tommy Tremble (2018-20), TE, Carolina Panthers: Caught two passes for 12 yards in a 25-3 road loss against the New York Giants.Has appeared in all seven games for the 3-4 Panthers, has five catches for 54 yards and one touchdown this season.Also has a a seven yard rushing touchdown.

-• Brock Wright (2017-20), TE, Detroit Lions: Wright was activated prior to the Lions’ week seven game vs. the Los Angeles Rams, making his NFL debut.
+• Brock Wright (2017-20), TE, Detroit Lions: Was activated prior to the Lions’ week seven game vs. the Los Angeles Rams, making his NFL debut.
 He played 17 snaps on offense, and recorded a tackle on special teams.
 Wright has been placed back on the practice roster.

 ----